Gui-Yom/filet/README.md

 Made up of one or more packets.
 Use a transmission id (byte).
-Fragmenting a transmission in packets allows for stream multiplexing (sending a message while also transmitting a big file).
+Fragmenting a transmission in packets allows for stream multiplexing (e.g. sending a message while also transmitting a big file).

 #### Transport
 The underlying protocol powering the data transfers.